 - Citizen Science (Gajos, Sweeney)

-- Ethics and Governance of Artificial Intelligence (Dwork, Seltzer, Shieber, Zittrain)
+- Ethics and Governance of Artificial Intelligence (Doshi-Velez, Dwork, Shieber, Waldo, Zittrain)

 The ideal researcher will have a technical background in an area related to computer science and a desire to creatively use those skills to address problems of societal importance.
 CRCS is a highly collaborative environment, and we expect Fellows and Scholars to engage with researchers both inside and outside of computer science.
 CRCS research has led to important artifacts such as the Helios Voting System and the tools being constructed in the Privacy Tools Project.